dask/dask-jobqueue/docs/index.rst

 ~~~~~~~~~~~~~~~~~

 You can pass keywords to the Cluster objects to define how Dask-jobqueue should
-cut up a *single* worker node:
+define a single job:

 .. code-block:: python

    cluster = PBSCluster(
         # Dask-worker specific keywords
-        cores=24,             # Number of cores per worker-node
+        cores=24,             # Number of cores per job
-        total_memory='100GB', # Amount of memory per worker-node
+        total_memory='100GB', # Amount of memory per job
-        processes=6,          # Number of Python processes by which to cut up each worker node
+        processes=6,          # Number of Python processes to cut up each job
         local_directory='$TMPDIR',  # Location to put temporary data if necessary
         # Job scheduler specific keywords
         resource_spec='select=1:ncpus=24:mem=100GB',